 The Vicarage is a building of stone in the Elizabethan style was erected in the 1890s at a cost of £3,300.
 It was built to replace the Parsonage on Church Street when the new Vicar Revd.
-Charles Brooke Gwynne refused to live there because it was unsanitary due to the sole water supply coming directly from the graveyard and he feared for the health of his young children.
+Charles Brooke Gwynne refused to live there because it was unsanitary.
+This was due to the sole water supply coming directly from the graveyard, and he feared for the health of his young children.

 When the Parsonage was demolished the stones were transported to the site of the new Vicarage on Shrigley Road and were used in the construction of it.
 It was completed in 1899 and had eight bedrooms, some of which were for servants.

-1899: (to around 1909) The Vicarage was occupied by Welsh born Charles Brooke Gwynne, Clergyman of the Church of England, with his wife Alice L from Scotland, both were thirty nine years old, and their three daughters Helen, Jane and Lila were aged eleven, nine and seven years respectively, plus two servants.
+1899: The Vicarage was occupied by Welsh born Charles Brooke Gwynne, Clergyman of the Church of England, with his wife Alice L from Scotland.
+Both were thirty nine years old, and their three daughters Helen, Jane and Lila were aged eleven, nine and seven years respectively two.
+There were also two servants.

 1909 to 1916: Reverend Alfred Hamilton King M A of Christ`s College, Cambridge lived at the Vicarage not to be confused with Alfred J King.

 1916 to 1928: Reverend Walter Brain and his wife Nancy lived at the Vicarage.